-Buildings and Energy ACTIONS
+Return to Buildings and Energy section.

 - BE 1-9 Establish a Kane County Energy Benchmarking and Disclosure Collaborative to support the energy benchmarking process of monitoring and reporting associated with the Building Performance Ordinance and Residential Energy Benchmarking program.
-The Collaborative should include "howto" resources for energy benchmarking and provide opt-in program support for municipalities and opt -in building benchmarking support for individual building owners. - BE 1-10 Establish a Building Performance Ordinance that requires commercial and industrial buildings over 20,000 sf to track and report energy use - and eventually to implement specific energy efficiency actions.
+The Collaborative should include "how-to" resources for energy benchmarking and provide opt-in program support for municipalities and opt -in building benchmarking support for individual building owners. - BE 1-10 Establish a Building Performance program that assists commercial and industrial buildings over 20,000 sf to track and report energy use and eventually to implement specific energy efficiency actions.